 - Ladies rubber coats, $10

 The Kaufmann Store in Richmond, Virginia, was clear it was better to not give any gift than to give a “carelessly chosen” one.
-It appears the ad was speaking directly to men because the only goods for sale in the advertisement were women’s skirts.
+It appears that the Dec.
+21, 1915, ad (published in the Richmond Times Dispatch) was speaking directly to men because the only goods for sale in the advertisement were women’s skirts.

-Plaid or linens skirts were being sold at $2.49.
+Plaid or linens skirts were sold for $2.49.
 The linen skirts featured detachable belts, pearl buttons and other details while the plaid skirts were in “conservative colorings, such as even the most quiet taste will be suited.”